 The same molecular structure of water also is responsible for surface tension, and the bane of most commercial carpet cleaners, wicking or capillary action.
 Understanding surface tension can help us understand how detergents, surfactants and fabric protectors work.

 We know water is composed of one oxygen and two hydrogen atoms.
 The arrangement is not balanced.
 The two hydrogen atoms and their associated electrons are closer to one end of the water molecule.
-Thus, one end has greater negative charge and the other end more positive charge.
+Thus, one end has a greater negative charge and the other end a more positive charge.
 This is called a dipole or polar effect.

-This polarity, having positive and negative poles, causes water and other polar molecules to attract each other and to repel non-polar molecules.
+This polarity, having positive and negative poles, causes water and other polar molecules to attract each other and repel non-polar molecules.
 Within liquid water, the forces of attraction on each molecule come from all sides and balance out.
 However, on the surface or at other places where liquid water meets air or some other material, the attractive forces are only downward or inward.
 This creates surface tension.

 This attraction pulling water molecules toward each other creates round drops.
 Add the effect of gravity pulling down and the water takes on the classic raindrop shape.

 There is a similar effect with the molecules of many solids.
 With a solid, the term is surface energy.
 We can also use “surface activity” which includes both surface tension and surface energy.
 When the surface tension of a liquid is much higher than the energy of the surface it is on, the water tends to bead up.
 If the surface tension of the water is lower than the material it is on, the water tends to spread out across the surface.
 This is called “wetting” the surface.

 One method to measure the difference in surface energy is to measure the angle between a drop of liquid and the surface it contacts.
 A bead of liquid will have a high angle, but if the liquid wets the surface, the angle will be very flat.